igavriel/tools-tips-and-tricks/New-mac-computer.md

 # Installing new Mac

-This procedure describe how to install a new Mac laptop and configure it for python development
+This procedure describe how to install a new Mac laptop and configure it for python development.
+There also hints for the same command in Linux shell.

 ## Contents
 - [CLI Tools](#cli-tools)